Chapter 3 : Lavender and Lunch

 I could imagine Hermione rolling her eyes as Lavender talked and talked about her relationship with Ron.
 Her break up was apparently more important to her than discovering she was a werewolf and had to drink some foul smelling potion at the full moon.
 Again, I left the Quick Quotes Quill to do all the work and was apparently very interested in the completely standard office pot plant in the corner of the room.

 I wondered what James was doing.
 Two weeks ago I had told him that we should just be friends.
-He clearly had too many harpies attached to him and I had my work and Mum and…
+He clearly had lots of things to be getting along with and I had my work and Mum and…

 I was making up excuses.